tomvannuenen/pardon-my-spanish/README.md

 # Pardon my Spanish
-A simple web app to learn Spanish
+A simple language learning app for demonstration purposes, made with Flask